WombatFromHell/veridian-controller/README.md

           '';
           extraRules = [
             {
-              # alternatively an admin group can be used here but a specific user is safer
+              # alternatively an admin group can be used here
               # groups = ["wheel"];
               users = ["yourusernamehere"];
               # target the currently installed 'nvidia-settings'